-Plan of Action for the next Academic year (2021-22)
+Plan of Action for the next Academic year (2022-23)

-i.Syllabus revision -Last revision was done in 2017-18.
-It is proposed to revise the regulations ,course structure and detailed syllabus for the courses being offered by the University.
+i.
+Syllabus revision -Last revision was done in 2017-18.
+The exercise of revising the regulations ,course structure and detailed

-Annual Quality Assurance Report of JAWAHARLAL NEHRU ARCHITECTURE AND FINE ARTS UNIVERSITY ii.To strengthen the student centric approach by adopting innovative teaching learning techniques.

-iii.To increase the online learning component & develop more econtent on University portal iv.To reinforce the research activity that has already been initiated in the previous year.

-v.Plan for a slew of certification level courses ,for opening up the learning opportunities for different segments of the local community vi.Rationalise and optimise the existing spatial resources by reconfiguring the spatial units ,time table organisination etc.

-vii.Enhance the professionals-institution interaction by leveraging the institution's infrastructural resources like library, seminar halls , IT facilities , auditorium etc, viii.Increase the digital automation further to the next level.
+- syllabus for the programs being offered by the University is in advanced stage of completion. - ii.
+Strengthen the student centric approach by adopting innovative teaching learning techniques. - iii.
+Increase the online learning component & develop more e-content on University portal. - iv.
+Reinforce the research activity that has already been initiated in the previous year. - v.
+Plan for a slew of certification level courses ,for opening up the learning opportunities for different segments of the local community . - vi.
+Rationalise and optimise the existing spatial resources by reconfiguring the spatial units ,time table organisination etc. - vii.
+Enhance the professionals-institution interaction by leveraging the institution's infrastructural resources like library, seminar halls , IT facilities , auditorium etc, - viii.
+Increase the digital automation further to the next level.